 New users to the system are encouraged to read this page in full if time permits; and if not to return to this page prior to using any of the system's functions for the first time.

-eTendering system functions have been tested and proven using the following software, other operating systems or browsers may not function correctly:
+NSW eTendering system functions have been tested and proven using the following software and internet browsers.
+Other operating systems or browsers may not function correctly.

 - Chrome 44.0 or higher